-Cheating/Academic Integrity - See Conduct Page 11.
+Cheating/Academic Integrity - See Academic Code of Conduct Page 5.

 College Visits

 Seniors may be excused from school for college visits provided advance arrangements are made with the housemaster or dean.
 Such absences will count toward loss of credit and will be recorded as excused only when a parent calls in advance.